|

 that Magic Eraser of Time can make once a really skilled magician

-Perhaps the episode's saving grace are the few moments of
+Perhaps the episode's saving graces are the few moments of

 humour that sneak into the production.
 In fact, if one were to

-remove all the offending time-travel plot from this adventure,
+remove all of the offending time-travel plot elements from this adventure,

 there probably wouldn't be anything left other than the problem